Atlanta Food Poisoning Attorney

 Again, it is critical to seek medical attention if you experience any symptoms of food poisoning.
 Your healthcare provider can ensure that you get the treatment and medical attention you need, which might be essential to avoid any permanent or life-threatening harm.

-We’ll Demand Compensation From Any Responsible For Your Case of Food Poisoning in Atlanta
+An Attorney Will Demand Compensation From Any Responsible For Your Case of Food Poisoning in Atlanta

 Every year, one out of every six Americans gets food poisoning.
 That’s roughly 48 million people.
 Of those, 128,000 people are hospitalized and another 3,000 die.
 Many of those people live right here in Atlanta, GA.

-At Hasner Law, our Atlanta foodborne illness lawyers will aggressively pursue compensation from anyone who played a role in contaminating your food.
+A lawyer will aggressively pursue compensation from anyone who played a role in contaminating your food.
 This might include:

 - Farms and farmers